Config File

 export default defineConfig({

-transformer: 'invalid', // ❌ TypeScript error
+runtime: 'invalid', // ❌ TypeScript error: not a valid runtime

 rollup: {